The Farndale Story

 Farndale, William Edward D.D.
 (1881-1966)

-The influential Primitive Presbyterian who became head of the Presbyterian Church shortly after the Second World War
+The influential Primitive Methodist who became head of the Methodist Church and Moderator of the Free Church Council shortly after the Second World War

 The First World War Soldiers